 The protests have attracted people from all ends of the political spectrum, though the opposition is mainly led by three figures: nationalist Svoboda Party leader Oleg Tyagnibok, Ukrainian Democratic Alliance for Reform leader Vitali Klitschko and Fatherland leader Arseniy Yatsenyuk.

 Despite a truce reached on Feb.
 19, police and protesters clashed on Feb.
 20 at Maidan (Independence) Square in Kiev.
 At least 75 people have died, many from gunshot wounds, in three days of violence -- with Feb.
 20 the deadliest day of the protests to date.
 Hundreds have been injured.

 U.S. Secretary of State John Kerry said Feb.
 26 that the U.S. was planning to offer Ukraine $1 billion in loans and would consider other direct assistance for the country.
 The U.S. aid would be part of a larger package involving Europe and international financial institutions.

 Ukrainian opposition figure and former prime minister Yulia Tymoshenko was released from prison in the eastern Ukrainian city of Kharkiv Feb.
 22. She then flew to the capital Kiev and addressed a crowd of thousands of cheering supporters in Independence Square, saying a "dictatorship has fallen."

-The regional government in the major western Ukrainian city of Lviv, some 300 miles west of Kiev, declared political autonomy from the central government following a night of "active military action" and "open warfare" in the capital.
+The regional government in the major western Ukrainian city of Lviv, some 300 miles west of Kiev, declared political autonomy from the former Ukrainian government following a night of "active military action" and "open warfare" in the capital.
 Lviv is the capital of a region with 2.5 million people.